-KEMP Technologies understands these challenges.
+Kemp understands these challenges.
 Traditional application delivery controllers and purpose-built security products are simply not designed to protect IoT solutions.
-KEMP has taken the time to understand user needs and challenges thoroughly.
-From that research, KEMP has created a suite of virtual products that integrates multiple security and traffic management functions — including Web Application Firewall (WAF), load balancing, and VPN — into a virtual appliance.
+Kemp has taken the time to understand user needs and challenges thoroughly.
+From that research, Kemp has created a suite of virtual products that integrates multiple security and traffic management functions — including Web Application Firewall (WAF), load balancing, and VPN — into a virtual appliance.

 Consider the following advantages:

 To appreciate the benefits of the Kemp solutions, it is important to understand the IoT architecture.
 Most IoT solutions include endpoints, platforms, and business solutions (see Figure 1).
 IoT endpoints are a combination of real-world sensors and some form of hardware and/or software that detects or causes a change in the state (or “event”) of those sensors.

 Figure 1.
 IoT Architecture

 IoT platforms leverage gateways to monitor and manage IoT endpoints and their software, and to aggregate and analyze IoT endpoint data.
 An IoT gateway can be: